 We have been observing the construction of the building with interest and despite some considerable contractor-led design changes we are pleased to report that the integrity of the design as a whole is still coming through.

-We led the design of the building up to tender.
-Scott Tallon Walker was retained by contractor Bouygues as executive architect for the design and built contract.
+We led the design of the building up to tender and then Scott Tallon Walker was further retained by contractor Bouygues as executive architect for the design and build contract.

 The project has achieved a BREEAM commendation last year.